strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The code below defines some examples that make use of the polynomial datasource DSL

-{% include_code PolynomialSourceUsage lang:scala PolynomialSourceUsage.scala %}
+{% include_code JavaOneUniversity2014_PolynomialSourceUsage lang:scala JavaOneUniversity2014_PolynomialSourceUsage.scala %}

 Given a `ZeroOrOne` instance it is possible to define

-{% include_code ZeroOrOnePolynomialSourceUsage lang:scala ZeroOrOnePolynomialSourceUsage.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrOnePolynomialSourceUsage lang:scala JavaOneUniversity2014_ZeroOrOnePolynomialSourceUsage.scala %}

 and use it as follows

-{% include_code ZeroOrOnePolynomialSourceUsageInApp lang:scala ZeroOrOnePolynomialSourceUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrOnePolynomialSourceUsageInApp lang:scala JavaOneUniversity2014_ZeroOrOnePolynomialSourceUsageInApp.scala %}

 Running the examples above would then result in something along the following lines